Sentaroh/SMBSync3/app/help/SMBSync3_Help_EN_folder_smb.md

 Click the "List button" to display the available directories.
 The current directory is displayed at the top of the screen.

-### Edit directory name parameters(Hidden in master directory)
+### Edit directory name parameters

-The date and time **can be included in the target directory**.
+The date and time **can be included in the directory**.
 Variables are converted to date when synchronization starts.
 Please confirm the details of the variable by pressing "Edit directory name parameter".

 ### Directory